NikolasRupp/fiindo-recruitment-challange/README.md

 - Create a `Dockerfile` and `docker-compose.yml`

 ### Unit Testing
-- Write comprehensive unit tests for ETL part your solution
+- Write comprehensive unit tests for ETL part of your solution

 Good luck with your implementation!